The best paint to use to paint stained brown trim white.

 As much as I wanted to get the room back to the way I had in my previous house, the piles of unpacked boxes around me drained my energy and I had a hard time getting my mojo back to get the space organized.

 After the new flooring was put in I left the furniture and boxes in the middle of the room so I could paint the brown trim, white.
 I needed to do this before anything else or the room would never feel quite right to me.
 I know what I need to be happy in a room… white and bright always makes me feel my best.
-I was reminded of this even more when this book arrived in my mailbox 2 weeks ago.

 Here is how the room looked the day we moved into the house.
 We removed the carpet and added new flooring.
 I also removed the drapes.
 The ceiling fan is still brown, but I have plans for it.